gctools-outilsgc/aurora-website/src/docs/en/component/forms-text inputs.md

 # Text Inputs

 Input fields allow users to provide information by inputting text into a page.
-Information can be entered through a variety of different input fields such as text fields, text area, checkboxes, radio buttons, and date inputs.
+Information can be entered through a variety of different input fields such as text fields, text areas, checkboxes, radio buttons, and date inputs.
 Input fields typically appear in forms and should clearly indicate that users can input information through labels, tooltips, placeholder text, and appropriate styling.

 ## Microcopy

-Microcopy is text below an input field that provides additional information about that field.
-Microcopy is meant to be brief sentences that can instruct the user how to complete the field.
+Microcopy is text below an input field that provides additional information about that field, such as how to complete it.

 ## Placeholder Text